 Fanny Blankers-Koen (1956) Han Rehm

-This bronsplastic of an athletic woman pays homage to the athlete Fanny Blankers-Koen made by artist Han Rehm.
-The runner is immortalized the moment she crosses the finish line; full speed and the body thrown forward.
-At the Olympic Games of 1948 she won a gold medal at four distances, including the 100 meter sprint.
-She was from Amsterdam and received a big parade there after her Olympic victories.
-Blankers-Koen remained modest with such a tribute.
-"All I did was win some running competitions," said the champion who would set twenty world records.
+This bronze sculpture of an athletic woman is a tribute to the athlete Fanny Blankers-Koen made by artist Han Rehm.
+The runner is immortalized the moment she crosses the finish line; full of speed and the body thrown forward.
+She won a gold medal in four distances at the 1948 Olympics, including the 100-meter dash.
+She was from Amsterdam and was welcomed there with a big parade after her Olympic victories.
+Blankers-Koen remained modest with such tributes.
+"All I did was win some running races," said the champion who would set twenty world records.
 Fanny Blankers-Koen was the first sculpted sportswoman in the Rotterdam outdoor area.
 Later she was followed by Coen Moulijn.
-The image was unveiled on Saturday 30 June 1956 by Mr. Pieter Kodde (chairperson of the Citizens' Committee Image Fanny Blankers-Koen) and Jan Meertens (alderman for Public Works, on behalf of the College of B&W), in the presence of Fanny Blankers-Koen and Han Rehm.
+The statue was unveiled on Saturday June 30, 1956 by Mr. Pieter Kodde (chairman of the Citizen Committee Image Fanny Blankers-Koen) and Jan Meertens (Alderman for Public Works, on behalf of the Municipal Executive), in the presence of Fanny Blankers-Koen and Han Rehm.
 Behind the curtains, local residents watch over possible vandalism.
-It seems that local residents sometimes clean the image and leave a note with the words: “Mrs. Blankers, we cleaned you up today.
-You were completely covered in bird droppings. "
+It seems that local residents sometimes clean the statue and leave a note with the words: “Mrs. Blankers, we just cleaned you up today.
+You were completely covered in bird droppings. ”